 Email Receipts and Collect Email Information

 Another benefit of mobile point of sale systems is that added security is required for implementation.
 In some cases, the retailer may have to upgrade their technology to meet security guidelines.
-Anyone who is processing transactions today on a mobile device must follow either PCI guidelines (USA) or the EMV (a chip and pin technology in Canada and Europe).
+Anyone who is processing transactions today on a mobile device must follow either PCI guidelines (USA) or the EMV (chip and pin technology).
 They must also set up a secure wireless environment that uses data encoding across the wireless network and when communicating with the server.

 Implementing a mobile solution can help the retail industry take back floor space that currently is being used by cash registers.
 Since mobile interaction can happen anywhere, stores can also free up space now allotted to a returns or customer service counter.